simark/libdelorean/README.md

 history of **states**.
 A _state_ is a set of informations defined between two given instants in time (i.e. in an interval).
-Storing states usually satisfies the ascending order of end timestamp condition because an interval is created everytime a state ends (and a new state for the same category may begin right after that).
+Storing states usually satisfies the ascending order of end timestamp condition because an interval is created everytime a state ends (and a new state for the same key may begin right after that).

 Here are a few possible use cases that make this obvious:

   * **Persons in charge of multiple projects**
-    * _Categories_: individual projects.
+    * _Keys_: individual projects.
-    * _Interval payload_: name of the person in charge of a project associated with the interval's category ID.
+    * _Interval payload_: name of the person in charge of a project associated with the interval's key.
     * _State change_: when the charge of a given project is transfered from one person to another, an interval is created.
     * _"Find one" query_: find which person was in charge of a given